6 Tips For Transitioning to Natural Curly Hair

 So it is possible, though it might be a longer journey for some more than others, it is totally worth it in the long run, and that is why I am here to help you transition to healthy, natural curls.

-The Three S’s = Shea Moisture, Satin & Scrunchies:
+The Three S’s for transitioning to natural curly hair = Shea Moisture, Satin & Scrunchies:

 A 100% cotton T-shirt has a major effect on how efficient your hair care regime is.
 Use a cotton T-shirt to dry your hair when its wet.
 A cotton tee is less harsh on your hair meaning it reduces the breakage and therefore reduces frizz in your hair.
 Wrap your hair in a cotton T-shirt when you come out of the shower or after a washday.